jackmcc08/oyster_card_stu_jack/README.md

 > penalty fare if on touch in exit station is nil || in_journey?

 > penalty far if on touch our entry station is nil || !in_journey?

+In order to be charged the correct amount
+As a customer
+I need to have the correct fare calculated